BrundaKatragadda/from-katragadda/README.md

 > "The only limit to our realization of tomorrow will be our doubts of today." ***Franklin D. Roosevelt***

 ----
+## CODE FENCING

+In Python, you can merge a series of lists into a list of lists using the append() method.This will result in a list of lists where each individual list from the series is a sub-list in the merged list.For example, [1, 2, 3] and [4, 5, 6] would merge into [[1, 2, 3], [4, 5, 6]].

 ```
 def merge(*args, missing_val = None):
   max_length = max([len(lst) for lst in args])